CrowdStrike/tf-layers/README.md

 # Tensorflow Layers

-This is an auxilary crate for tf2rust which provides Rust native implementations for some of the Tensorflow models layers.
+This is an auxiliary crate for tf2rust which provides Rust native implementations for some of the Tensorflow models layers.

 ## Building